pypeaday/olivet-davinci-resolve-automation/SCHEDULE.md

 "1000 Tongues" Vertical Worship AND  "Your Mercy" Austin Stone Worship "The Lord Is My Salvation" Keith and Kristyn Getty "Goodness Of God" The Worship Initiative

+## October 9, 2022

+"The Cup Was Not Removed" and "Yes I Will"
+"O Praise The Name"
+"By Faith"